mvdam/react-typescript-webpack4/Webpack4-vs-Parcel.md

 **What's nahsome about Parcel Bundler?**
 * Custom configuration requires (writing) a Parcel plugin
-* Losts of magic is going on in the background
+* Lots of magic is going on in the background
 * Relatively small community (still)
 * Have to prove itself future proof

 ### Takeaway
 You might have noticed that setting up a new project using Webpack 4 is more about writing configuration than actually writing your application code.
 Setting this up with Parcel actually begins with writing the application itself.
 Which makes you feel great as a developer because of the instant results you got!

 But which one is the winner?
 The new kid, Parcel, or the mature and experienced Webpack?
-Well, its not that simple.
+Well, it's not that simple.

 Parcel is great to setup new projects fast.
-This can be very helpfull for R&D projects.
+This can be very helpful for R&D projects.
 It also might be a good fit to replace Webpack but it has to prove that it can evolve to be as mature as Webpack is today.

 Webpack is the safe choice.
-Its been around for quite some years, has a large community and is very mature.
+It's been around for quite some years, has a large community and is very mature.
 The developer experience is maybe not as good as with Parcel, but the team is already working on Webpack 5 which looks very promising.
 Features as `Presets` and `CSS/HTML/File Module Types` should drastically improve the process of setting up a new application.